broccoli0616/tp/docs/DeveloperGuide.md

 * 2a.
 Student NUSNET ID does not exist in the directory.

   * 2a1.
-AddressBook shows error: `Student not found`.
+AddressBook shows an error message.

        Use case ends.

 * 2b.
 End time is not after start time.

     * 2b1.
-AddressBook shows error: `End time must be after start time`.
+AddressBook shows an error message.

          Use case ends.

 * 2c.
 The new consultation overlaps with an existing one.

     * 2c1.
-AddressBook shows error: `Time conflict with existing booking`.
+AddressBook shows an error message.

          Use case ends.

 * 2d.
 A consultation with identical date and time already exists.

     * 2d1.
-AddressBook shows error: `Duplicate consultation booking`.
+AddressBook shows an error message.

          Use case ends.

+* 2d.
+Student already has an existing consultation.

+    * 2d1.
+AddressBook shows an error message.

+      Use case ends.

+* 4a.
+The consultation exceeds 3 hours in duration.

+    * 4a1.
+AddressBook displays a reminder message.

+      Use case ends.

+* 4b.
+The consultation is over or ongoing.

+    * 4b1.
+AddressBook displays a reminder message.

+      Use case ends.

 **Use case:** UC08 - Delete a consultation
 **User**: TA

 **MSS**

-1. User requests to delete a consultation by specifying student NUSNET ID, date_start_time, and date_end_time.
+1. User requests to delete a consultation by specifying student's NUSNET ID.

-2. AddressBook validates the student NUSNET ID, date, and times.
+2. AddressBook validates the NUSNET ID.

 3. AddressBook locates the consultation record that matches the provided details.

-4. AddressBook deletes the consultation booking from the system.
+4. AddressBook deletes the consultation from the system.

-5. AddressBook shows success message confirming the deletion.
+5. AddressBook shows success message confirming the deletion and displays list of consultations to user.

     Use case ends.

 **Extensions**

 * 2a.
-Student NUSNET ID does not exist in the directory.
+NUSNET ID does not exist in the directory.

   * 2a1.
-AddressBook shows error: `Student not found`.
+AddressBook shows an error message.

        Use case ends.

 * 3a.
-Consultation record with the specified details does not exist.
+Student with specified NUSNET ID does not have a consultation.

   * 3a1.
-AddressBook shows error: `Consultation not found`.
+AddressBook shows an error message.

-       Use case ends.

-* 3b.
-Consultation list is empty.

-  * 3b1.
-AddressBook shows error: `No consultations available to delete`.

        Use case ends.

 **Use case:** UC09 - Mark attendance
 **User**: TA